OWASP/Top10/2017/en/0xa6-security-misconfiguration.md

 ## How Do I Prevent This?

-The primary recommendations are to establish all of the following:
+Is your application missing the proper security hardening across any part of the application stack?
+Including:

 * A repeatable hardening process that makes it fast and easy to deploy another environment that is properly locked down.
-Development, QA, and production environments should all be configured identically (with different credentials used in each environment).
+Development, QA, and production environments should all be configured identically, with different credentials used in each environment.
 This process should be automated to minimize the effort required to setup a new secure environment.
 * Remove or do not install any unnecessary features, components, documentation and samples.
 Remove unused dependencies and frameworks.
 * A process to triage and deploy all updates and patches in a timely manner to each deployed environment.
 This process needs to include all frameworks, dependencies, components, and libraries (see **A9:2017 Using Components with Known Vulnerabilities**).
 * A strong application architecture that provides effective, secure separation between components, with segmentation, containerization, or cloud security groups (ACLs).
 * An automated process to verify the effectiveness of the configurations and settings in all environments.

 ## Example Attack Scenarios